AnCaste/LIPIC/README.md

 ### Install Lipic

-The user can install the developement version of `LIPIC` from GitHub.
+The user can install the development version of `LIPIC` from GitHub.
 For this purpose, the `devtools` package must have been formerly installed.

 ``` r
 install.packages("devtools")